• Home

 Anthrax is a bacterium found in domesticated herbaceous mammals.
 It is in the soil.
 The skins and hides that we sell have been inspected by a veterinarian and certified anthrax free before coming into the country.
 They meet USDA and US customs regulations for safety.
 They are disease free.

 We often can get other types of skins and hides from our suppliers.
-Just call Shorty and tell him what you want.
+Just call us and tell us what you want.

 Drums

 Our djembes and other rope tuned drums mainly come from Ivory Coast and Ghana.
 We have a few shells and other instruments from Guinea and Mali.
-We also carry drums that are made by a friend in Tennessee.
+Sometimes we have handmade drums from the the US.

 Size varies.
-We have djembes ranging in size from 9” x 17 to large usually 12 to 15” in diameter x 24” tall.
-Djuns and other drums also vary in size.
+We have djembes ranging in size from 7” x 12" to large usually 12" to 15” in diameter x 24” to 25.5" tall.
+Dunun and other drums also vary in size.

-The drums from the Ivory Coast are made of Iroko wood.
+The drums from the Ivory Coast are made of Iroko or Lenke wood.
 The drums from Ghana are made of Tweneboa.
-The drums from Tennessee are made of yellow pine.
-Tweneboa and yellow pine are renewable resources.
+Drums from other countries are made of other woods.

-It is a hard wood that is very durable.
+It is a medium hard wood that is very durable.
 It is often used in place of teak and is even called “African Teak.”
 It is a rich brown color.
+It is not harvested for drums.
+Craftsmen must have a license to use it.

 Tweneboa is a soft cedar type wood.
 It is yellowish in color and lightweight.
 It is considered a renewable resource.

 They vary in size.
 The dununba (the largest) averages 16 X 24.”
-The kenkeni is the smallest of the set while the sangba is the middle djun.
+The kenkeni is the smallest of the set while the sangban is the middle dunun.

 Percussion